 - If you need an I-20 sent by Federal Express, you must pay the cost.
 Kishwaukee College cannot be responsible for paying this expense.

-- The Student Information Form and all required materials must be completed and received in Student Services by the following deadlines:
+- The application and all required materials must be completed and received by the following deadlines:

 - Fall Semester (beginning in August) - June 15th